Liver Transplant Program

 At least 30 million Americans have some form of liver disease.
 And each year, doctors diagnose about 21,000 new cases of primary liver cancer.

 If you're living with a chronic liver disease or liver cancer, you have hope at UPMC’s Liver Transplant Program of the Thomas E. Starzl Transplantation Institute.

-The philosophy of our program is to provide liver transplant services to all who will benefit, including those that other transplant centers deem high-risk or unfit for transplant.
+The philosophy of our program is to provide liver transplant services and surgery options to all who will benefit, including those that other transplant centers deem high-risk or unfit for transplant.

 Our Liver Treatment and Transplant Services

 Located in Pittsburgh, the UPMC Liver Transplant Program is part of the Thomas E. Starzl Transplantation Institute.
 This combined effort provides you with a multidisciplinary, team-based approach to your care.

 Treatment options for adults who have liver diseases or malignancies include:

 - Liver transplantation

 - Surgical and nonsurgical methods to reduce portal hypertension and variceal bleeding